sarahannblackledge/GENIUSII/README.md

-# From DICOM to MATLAB app:
+# From DICOM to Nifti:
 ## Pipeline for converting Raystation dicom exports into anonymized niftis for use in ITK-SNAP and bespoke MATLAB app

 ### System Requirements: